 If your child has missed key development milestones or has trouble controlling his or her head, legs, or arms, this may indicate damage to the cerebral cortex.
 If your child suffered a birth injury or was delivered in an emergency operation, it is possible that events during birth or soon thereafter caused him or her to suffer brain damage at that time, leading to the signs and symptoms you see today.
-Durham families facing these circumstances may call the Birth Injury Lawyers Group at (800) 222-9529 for a free case evaluation today.
+For more information contact our North Carolina cerebral palsy lawyer.

 For a free legal consultation with Durham Cerebral Palsy lawyer, call 1-800-222-9529

 There are many laws that have been passed to protect children, the disabled, and the ill from discrimination in accessing education, getting jobs, and pursuing a wide range of other interests.
 In addition to this, you also have the right to your family’s financial security.
 This is of particular importance if your child suffered a preventable birth injury.
 Cerebral palsy is a permanent illness and, depending on how severe the case is, your child may require lifelong care and assistance, from childhood to adulthood.

 At the Birth Injury Lawyers Group, we aim to help families in Durham, NC secure the financial compensation they may be entitled to after receiving a cerebral palsy diagnosis.
 We also work to ensure that the rights of injured or disabled children are not infringed upon in any way.

 The legal requirements to prove negligence are stringent when it comes to holding a hospital, a doctor, or a team of caregivers liable for birth injuries.